How to Upgrade from the Chase Sapphire Preferred to Reserve

 Dispute errors, pay your bills on time, and pay down balances if you have a high credit utilization ratio.

-The Chase Sapphire Preferred and the Chase Sapphire Reserve are both excellent options.
+The and the are both excellent options.

 Then again, you might be new to the Sapphire family and don’t travel as much.
 In this case, the Chase Sapphire Preferred is a greater starter card.